A local quantized marker for topological magnons from circular dichroism

-with $\hat{Q}$ the projector onto the states belonging to the higher band.
-Figure~\ref{fig:bosonized_results}(b) represents an illustrative example of the time evolution of the integrated circular dichroic signal $\Delta\Gamma_i(t)$ for $\epsilon=2.10^{-4}J/a$.
+where $\hat{Q}$ is the projector onto the states belonging to the higher bands [Fig.~\ref{fig:bosonized_results}(a)].
+We point out that this approach applies to multi-band systems; see Ref.~\cite{SuppMat} for an application to a three-band model.
+Figure~\ref{fig:bosonized_results}(b) displays an illustrative time evolution of the integrated circular dichroic signal $\Delta\Gamma_i(t)$.
 From its late time limit, we finally define a local marker $\widetilde{\mathcal{C}}(\Vec{r}_i)$ as

-where $V_{\rm cell}$ denotes the area of the unit cell.
-Notably, this marker closely resembles the local Chern marker introduced by Bianco and Resta~\cite{bianco2011mapping},